Britive platform release 2026.04.01 is now live in production.

 2. Click Admin -> Application and Access Profile Management.

-4. On Add Application page, click Add (+) sign inline to the Kubernetes application.
+4. On the Add Application page, click the Add (+) sign next to the Kubernetes application.

 5. In the Application tab, enter the following values: